Weighted product model: Example

 An alternative approach with the WPM method is for the decision maker to use only products without the previous ratios.

 That is, to use the following variant of main formula given earlier:

 In the previous expression the term P(AK) denotes the total performance value (i.e., not a relative one) of alternative AK when all the criteria are considered simultaneously under the WPM model.
 Then, when the previous data are used, exactly the same ranking is derived.
 Some interesting properties of this method are discussed in the 2000 book by Triantaphyllou on MCDA / MCDM.

+An illustrative application is provided by Watters and Tofallis.

+Choosing the weights

+The choice of values for the weights is usually difficult.
+The simple default of equal weighting is sometimes used.
+Scoring methods such as WSM and WPM may be used for rankings (universities, countries, consumer products etc.), and the weights will determine the order in which these entities are placed.
+There is often much argument about the appropriateness of the chosen weights, and whether they are biased or display favouritism.